 - Greater petrosal nerve – ipsilateral reduced lacrimal fluid production.

-The most common cause of an intracranial lesion of the facial nerve is middle ear pathology – such as a tumour or infection.
-If no definitive cause can be found then the disease is termed Bell’s palsy.
+The most common cause of an intracranial lesion of the facial nerve is infection related to the external or middle ear.
+If no definitive cause can be found, the disease is termed Bell’s palsy.

 Extracranial lesions occur during the extracranial course of the facial nerve (distal to the stylomastoid foramen).
 Only the motor function of the facial nerve is affected, therefore resulting in paralysis or severe weakness of the muscles of facial expression.